 Effective immediately, the University will implement on-campus social distancing protocols:

 - Schools, colleges and units will cancel, postpone or conduct virtually any planned event where attendance will exceed 50 individuals.

 - Schools, colleges and units with plans to host an external speaker or external groups on campus should cancel, postpone or virtually conduct those events.

 - Syracuse University’s dining halls and fitness centers are closed as the result of a New York State order.
 Food service, in the form of take-out options from one or more Syracuse University dining centers is available to students.

-As much of the University’s workforce transitions to a remote arrangement, to enhance the safety and security of the community, we will implement steps to limit access to some University buildings traditionally open to visitors and others during the workday.
+As much of the University’s workforce works remotely, to enhance the safety and security of the community, we will implement steps to limit access to some University buildings traditionally open to visitors and others during the workday.
 Specifically, many academic and administrative buildings will transition to swipe card access (SU I.D.) only.
 Please be advised that if you are coming to campus for any purpose and need to access your office, remember to carry your SU I.D. card.

 - The Syracuse University Study Abroad Program’s in London, Madrid, Florence, Strasbourg and Santiago have suspended in person instruction for the semester.
 Online instruction will continue until the end of the semester.